segunak/SegunAkinyemi.com/docs/_posts/2025-08-04-seo-techdevcon-2025.md

 You can't build serious systems, the kind companies up and down the Fortune 500 actually want, if you don't understand code.

-[Vibe coding](https://en.wikipedia.org/wiki/Vibe_codin) in its truest sense (no code review, just the end result and vibes) is not a real thing for people with paying jobs.
+[Vibe coding](https://en.wikipedia.org/wiki/Vibe_codin) in its truest sense (no code review, just the end result) is not a real thing for people with paying jobs.
 [There are no shortcuts to mastery](https://shiftmag.dev/the-illusion-of-vibe-coding-5297/).

 To all my "vibe coding will get me hired in tech" people out there, I love you, but...